+- audiovisual or video sequences • radio or audio sequences

-- print layouts
+- print layouts photographs

-- sequences or presentations using digital technologies
+- sequences or presentations using digital technologies • written responses

 - posters

-• written responses

-• oral reports.
+- oral reports.

 Unit 2: Narrative across media forms

 Fictional and non-fictional narratives are fundamental to the media and are found in all media forms.
 Media industries such as journalism and filmmaking are built upon the creation and distribution of narratives constructed in the form of a series of interconnected images and/or sounds and/or words, using media codes and conventions.
 New media forms and technologies enable participants to design, create and distribute narratives in hybrid forms such as collaborative and user-generated content, which challenges the traditional understanding of narrative form and content.
 Narratives in new media forms have generated new modes of audience engagement, consumption and reception.